AstroTechies/astroneermodding/docs/guides/basicModding.rst

 ---------------------------

 Because we are modifying an item that is already in the game we need to find the asset of the item.
-We want to change the byte cost of the flood light so we need to find the ItemType asset of the flood light.
+We want to change the byte cost of the floodlight so we need to find the ItemType asset of the floodlight.
 Sometimes finding the proper file can hard, but Windows search can help.

 The asset file we are looking for is located at ``GameFiles\Astro-WindowsNoEditor\Astro\Content\Items\ItemTypes\FloodLight_IT.uasset`` and